 Structure

-A group of Beaver Scouts is called a Colony at 1st Holgate we have four colonies:
+A group of Beaver Scouts is called a Colony at 1st Holgate we have three colonies:

 Each Colony is split up into smaller groups called Lodges.